 Readers are probably asking themselves, what happens if I merely represent myself?
 That way, I can avoid paying a 2%-3% commission and save on the purchase price.
 However, it does not work that way.
 In actuality, the listing agent keeps the entire commission, with none of the savings passed on to you.
-This is because it is not solely the listing agent but the real estate firm for whom they work that is bound to the seller.
+Because it is not solely the listing agent but the brokerage for whom they work that is bound to the seller.

 You also need to ask what level of service you are going to receive.
-Do they visit properties with you or provide a full scope of services as seasoned exclusive buyers agents perform?
-This includes a comparable market analysis along with the experience and knowledge to provide expert advice.
-We wrote a blog post to help you ask some critical questions before hiring a buyer’s agent.
+Visit properties with you or provide a full scope of services as seasoned buyers agents perform?
+Includes a comparative market analysis along with the experience and knowledge to provide expert advice.
+We wrote a blog post to help you ask some essential questions before hiring a buyer’s agent.
 Going the discount route may cause you to miss out on the experience of a seasoned buyer’s agent.

 You may only purchase one home in your lifetime.
 You should go with proper representation, not the cheapest.
 Buying the right home for the right price is the prerequisite for longer-term capital appreciation and building wealth.

 You pay to have or not to have representation

 Since you are paying regardless, it makes sense to receive the full disclosure, fiduciary duties, 100% loyalty that you are paying.
 The New York State Department of State Counsel’s Office states that homebuyers have the right to refuse a dual agency and can choose a buyer’s agent that represents his/her interests with undivided loyalty.

 On a federal level, the U.S. Department of Housing and Urban Development (HUD) recommends using an exclusive buyer’s agent.